zeur-org/zeur-core/docs/Overview.md

 Zeur documentation is organized into the following sections:

-- **Concepts** – General principles behind Zeur, such as zero-interest design, automated swap-repay, and vault strategy.
+- **Contracts** – Smart contract systems powering Zeur (Mechanism, Borrow, Collateral, Vault, Managements, etc...).
-- **Contracts** – Smart contract systems powering Zeur (ZeurVault, ZeurLending, AutomationExecutors).
+- **Deployments** – Deployed Zeur contract address (Borrow, Collateral, Vault, Managements, etc...).
-- **SDKs** – SDKs or libraries for interacting with Zeur (planned).
+- **Interface** – A single entry point to fetch market-level and user-level data in one call.
-- **APIs** – APIs for querying user positions, liquidation status, vault stats (planned).
+- **Roles** – Roles and functions of each core contract, etc.

 Each section should include: